Jellyfishboy/releasr/README.md

 Bower is a package manager tool (much like [NuGet](http://www.nuget.org/) or [Bundler](http://bundler.io/)) which can manage your third party asset library for you.
 You can find information on using and installing Bower over at their [github](https://github.com/bower/bower) page.

-Furthermore, you will need **npm** for both of these tools to function.
+Lastly, you will need **npm** in order to install Bower.
 You can find a quick and easy installation guide over at the [npm github](https://github.com/npm/npm).

 ##Resolving dependencies